 Chinese naming is pretty straightforward: family name, then one or two characters chosen nearly at random.
 That's the short version.

 There are a lot of family names (several hundred according to The Other Wiki), but a handful dominate: Zhang, Li, Wang, a couple dozen others.
-These are usually one syllable, though two syllable surnames do exist.
-Perhaps the most famous one is Zhuge, as in Zhuge Liang (and Sima, as in his rival Sima Yi) from the Romance of the Three Kingdoms.note A rather famous poem from the early Song Dynasty, the "Hundred Family Surnames" (百家姓 , Bǎijiāxìng), lists some five hundred surnames used at that time.
-The phrase "Bǎixìng" is also a conventional phrase for the people at large.
+These are usually one syllable long, though two-syllable surnames do exist.
+Perhaps the most famous one is Zhuge, as in Zhuge Liang (and Sima, as in his rival Sima Yi) from the Romance of the Three Kingdoms.note A rather famous poem from the early Song Dynasty, the "Hundred Family Surnames" (百家姓; Bǎijiāxìng), lists some five hundred surnames used at that time.note The phrase "Bǎixìng" (百姓; lit.
+"Hundred Surnames") is also a conventional phrase for the people at large.

 The most common surnames tend to be vary by region, with different names being more common in different provinces or countries.
 The most common Taiwanese surnames are Chen, Lin, and Huang.
-Historically, the Chinese used to have two surnames: a clan name (姓, xing) and a lineage name (氏, shi).
-In ancient China up to about the Zhou Dynasty, only men can use their lineage name as their surname; women have to use the clan name.
-E.g. famous poet Qu Yuan's clan name is Mi (芈); Qu (屈) is his lineage name.
+Historically, the Chinese used to have two surnames: a clan name (姓, xìng) and a lineage name (氏, shì).
+In ancient China up to about the Zhou Dynasty, only men can use their lineage name as their surname; women have to use the clan name, e.g. famous poet Qu Yuan's clan name is Mi (芈); Qu (屈) is his lineage name.
 Over time (i.e. by around the Han dynasty), this distinction is blurred and eventually erased.
 Another thing to note for pre-Qin Chinese names is that famous personalities are sometimes addressed by putting their courtesy/style name (字; zì) first, followed by their given name (名; míng), leaving out their xing and shi completely.
 For example, Confucius's father is referred to as Shuliang He (叔梁紇) in records; "Shuliang" is his zi, while "He" is his ming.note By tradition, the child is given their zi at their coming-of-age ceremony.
 For gents, this is the guan ceremony, usually held at the age of 20 or slightly earlier; ladies have their ji ceremony at the age of 15.note

 Generally speaking, any character(s) can be used for a given name, though families avoid repeating names or naming children after famous people.
-For most of the Imperial era, it was criminal to use the names, or the homophones of the names, of the current Emperor and all previous emperors of the same dynasty.
+For most of the Imperial era, it was criminal to use the names, or the homophones of the names, of the current Emperor and all previous emperors of the same dynasty (violating the "naming taboo").
 In practice, names with bad sounds or unpropitious strokes and complicated or obscure characters are also avoided.
 While the given names can be just one or two random characters strung together, most parents tend to work in some auspicious meaning/symbolism.
 Those born during the Cultural Revolution, for example, tend to have given names with the character for "red", "people", "revolution", "army", "steel" and such revolutionary socialist concepts worked in somehow.note

 Amusingly, China's enormous and growing population has led to a number of problems, including one less well-known than most of the rest: not enough names.
 Chinese naming traditions mean that there are a fairly restricted number of possible names, and therefore a lot of people with the same name (rather like all the Joneses in Wales).
 As a result, younger Chinese people have developed a habit of giving themselves a nickname, often picked entirely at random, to distinguish from each other.
 These nicknames are often English or otherwise Western names in the face of globalization, sometimes used for the convenience of Westerners or to assert their individuality, among other reasons.
 For example, there are a large number of Chinese kids called things like Wang "Harry" Xiao or Ling "Michael" (as in Jordan) Hui.
 However, some of these nicknames can also sound like Real Joke Names, oftentimes being unusual word names, as it may just be a direct translation of the person's Chinese given name or, as above, a way to assert their individuality.

 A practice particularly associated with Hong Kong and Chinese people in Britain is to combine a Chinese-format name with a Western forename put at the beginning, to give [Western personal name] [family name] [Chinese personal name].
 An example American tropers may be familiar with is the actor Tony Leung Chiu-wai, who doesn't use his Chinese personal name in Roman-alphabet languages.